I can support going in after Saddam Hussein, but I want to make sure I don’t go alone.

 Meaning

-In the quote “I can support going in after Saddam Hussein, but I want to make sure I don’t go alone.,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.
+“I can support going in after Saddam Hussein, but I want to make sure I don’t go alone.” presents a viewpoint centered on friendship.
+It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.

 Theme